Could You Benefit From Domestic Abuse and Violence Counselling?

 This program offers individual, family and group counselling for mothers who have experienced intimate partner violence and their children who have witnessed/experienced the abuse.
 Sessions are offered to participants at no cost.

 This program offers individual and group treatment for women who have experienced intimate partner violence.
-We offer Phase 1 and Phase 2 groups for women who have experienced intimate partner violence.
-The Phase 1 group offers psychoeducation, support, and tools for safety and emotional regulation.
-The Phase 2 is focused on recovery through integration of meaning.
+We offer groups for women who have experienced intimate partner violence.
+The group offers psychoeducation, support, and tools for safety and emotional regulation.
 Sessions are offered to participants at no cost.